tonyduan/gp-lib/READMATH.md

 ---

-Lightweight Python library for Gaussian processes for regression [1].
+Lightweight Python library implementing Gaussian processes for regression [1].

 A Gaussian process specifies a collection of jointly Gaussian random variables specified by a mean (which below we assume to be zero) and covariance function between two data points.